-- Activity supervised at reasonable level - Health care not by (or directed or supervised by) a health care professional - Legal advice - "treatment/therapy" (instead "health care") - Occasional or temporary services, (not teaching etc.) e.g. maintenance at a college - Volunteers supervised at a reasonable level keeping-learners-safe-the-role-of-local-authorities-governing-bodies-and-proprietors-of-independent-providers-under-the-education-act.pdf
+- Activity supervised at reasonable level - Health care not by (or directed or supervised by) a health care professional - Legal advice - "treatment/therapy" (instead "health care") - Occasional or temporary services, (not teaching etc.) e.g. maintenance at a school - Volunteers supervised at a reasonable level https://gov.wales/keeping-learners-safe

-Annex 3: Handling allegations of abuse against teachers and other staff Welsh Government Circular 009/2014
+Handling allegations of abuse against teachers and other staff Welsh Government Circular 009/2014

-This is statutory guidance for maintained providers and FEIs and is recommended guidance for work-based learning providers.
+This is statutory guidance for maintained schools and FEIs and non-statutory guidance for independent schools.

-Providers should have procedures for dealing with allegations and all staff and volunteers should understand what to do if they receive an allegation or have concerns about another member of staff.
+Schools and further education colleges should have procedures for dealing with allegations and all staff and volunteers should understand what to do if they receive an allegation or have concerns about another member of staff.

-The procedures should make it clear that all allegations should be reported immediately, normally to the principal or proprietor.
+The procedures should make it clear that all allegations should be reported immediately, normally to the head teacher, principal or proprietor if it is an independent school.

-The procedures should also identify the person, usually the chair of governors/directors, to whom referrals should be made in their absence; or in cases where the principal or relevant senior manager themselves is the subject of the allegation or concern.
+The procedures should also identify the person, usually the chair of governors, to whom referrals should be made in their absence; or in cases where the head teacher or principal themselves is the subject of the allegation or concern.
+For PRUs this person might be a local authority officer rather than the chair of the management committee.

 Procedures should also include contact details for the local authority officer with responsibility for providing advice and monitoring professional abuse cases.
-The Local Authority Officer should be informed of all allegations that come to a provider's attention and appear to meet the criteria set out below.
+The Local Authority Officer should be informed of all allegations that come to a school's attention and appear to meet the criteria set out below.